AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 As we are considering [rewriting](https://en.wikipedia.org/wiki/Rewriting) and [abstract rewriting systems](https://en.wikipedia.org/wiki/Abstract_rewriting_system), rules which intend to preserve their antecedents or their bodies can copy their antecedents into their consequents or their bodies into their heads.

+That is, broadly speaking, existing content (e.g., objects, expressions, rows, or subgraphs) which match specified patterns can optionally accompany any produced content into new sets, tables, or graphs.

 Here is a similar SQL example:
 ```sql
 INSERT INTO NextTable (s, p, o)